 Last Candidate Standing!

 “Live from the nation’s capital, The Last Candidate Standing.
 Thirteen weeks!
-Ten candidates!
-But tonight, just one president elect!”
+Twenty candidates!
+But tonight, just one president-elect!”

 Yep, let’s put all the wannabe candidates for president in that Big Brother house in Hollywood—and then lock and bolt the doors until the September before the first Tuesday after the first Monday in November.
 There would be some real advantages to elections conducted as reality TV.